Property types

 - 2nd mortgages

-- Dual occupancy / duplexes
+- Dual occupancy or duplexes

-- … and many more!
+- …and many more!

 What does a bank assess?

 When banks consider a property as security for a loan, they are ultimately assessing the likelihood that they will lose money in the event that the property has to be sold to repay the debt.
-So what are they actually looking for?

-- Saleability: Properties that have limited appeal to the general public may take longer to sell, and so are less desirable as security for a loan.
-Banks always want a property that can be sold quickly in the event that the loan cannot be repaid.
+Properties that have limited appeal to the general public may take longer to sell so they’re less desirable as security for a home loan.

-When trying to obtain approval for a loan secured by an unusual property we always present a case to the lender highlighting the strengths of the application and explaining why they should consider the loan.
 By speaking in their language and providing additional supporting documents, we can often give them enough of a reason to bend their lending guidelines.

 Do you have the address?